UKs King Charles Cancels Appointments After Cancer Treatment side Effects - UrduPoint

 "Following scheduled and ongoing medical treatment for cancer this morning, the king experienced temporary side effects that required a short period of observation in hospital," the statement said.

-"His Majesty's afternoon engagements were therefore postponed," the statement added, saying that the 78-year-old UK head of state had since returned to his home in Clarence House.
+"His Majesty's afternoon engagements were therefore postponed," the statement added, saying that the 76-year-old UK head of state had since returned to his home in Clarence House.

 "As a precautionary measure, acting on medical advice, tomorrow's (Friday's) diary programme will also be rescheduled."